High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks: Resonant interactions and linear stability

 with $l$ an integer~\cite{heidbrink.2008}.
 In the strongly passing-particle limit $\Lambda \rightarrow 0$, these are $\langle \dot{\phi} \rangle \approx q \langle \dot{\theta} \rangle \approx v_\parallel/R_0$ and Eq.~\eqref{eq:resonance.condition} becomes $\wtilde + \bigl( \zeta_p + l/q \bigr) \bigl( v_\parallel/\vA^0 \bigr) = 0$.
 Replacing $\wtilde$ and $\zeta_p$ by Eqs.~\eqref{eq:hogae.frequency} and~\eqref{eq:hogae.zeta} and solving for $v_\parallel$ yields the series

-which is equivalent to the relation $v_\parallel/\vA^0 = - p/(2l + 1)$ for shear AEs~\cite{heidbrink.2008}.
+with $C_{l,m,p} = \pm (m + p)/(m |p|) \mp (l + m)/(l m)$, where the top/bottom choices for the signs correspond to those made for the gap frequency and location in Eqs.~\eqref{eq:hogae.zeta} and~\eqref{eq:hogae.frequency}, respectively.
+The condition in Eq.~\eqref{eq:passing.resonances} is the equivalent to the known relation $v_\parallel/\vA^0 = - p'/(2l + 1)$ for SA eigenmodes (and, in particular, for TAEs when $p' = 1$)~\cite{heidbrink.2008}.
 The interaction of thermal and ICRH ions with the $p = 3$ HOGAE in the $\{ E, P_\phi \}$ plane is displayed in Fig.~\ref{fig:resonances}, with $E_\text{A} = \tfrac{1}{2} \species{m} \vA^2$ and $E_\text{S} = \tfrac{1}{2} \species{m} \cS^2$.
-Strongly-passing thermal ions show resonances along the gap radial location, at energy values in agreement with Eq.~\eqref{eq:passing.resonances}.
-Their temperature ($5$ keV) is not sufficient to access the fundamental resonances ($|l| = 1$, at $128.1$ keV and $31.2$~keV) and interactions are restricted to lower sidebands ($|l| \geqslant 2$).
+Strongly-passing thermal ions show resonances along the gap radial location, at energy values in agreement with the estimates produced by Eq.~\eqref{eq:passing.resonances} for several values of the integer number $l$.
+Their temperature ($T_\text{D} \approx 5$ keV) is not sufficient to access the fundamental resonances ($|l| = 1$, at $128.1$ keV and $31.2$~keV) and interactions are restricted to lower sidebands ($|l| \geqslant 2$).
 By their side, trapped ICRH-ion resonances depend on bounce and precession frequencies and their interaction pattern is thus more complex.